DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 - **Alpha** - The user who is sharing the URL with friends, prompting the friends to register
 - **Beta** - The friends that the alpha is sharing the URL with

-Both the alpha and beta _may_ earn a reward for the beta registering and signing up for the campaign.

 We currently do not offer any reward for referrals.
-We anticipate introducing a new iteration of a reward in August, but for now we're in a 'soft-launch' rewardless phase of RAF.
+We anticipate introducing a new iteration of a reward in August, but for now we're in a 'soft-launch' reward-less phase of RAF.
+Previous iterations of this feature did offer rewards, see History.

 Users will see a Referral Page Banner after signing up for any campaign configured for this feature, which refers them to their Alpha Referral Page.